cyverse-archive/DE/services/Donkey/doc/endpoints/filesystem/search.md

 ## Update Index Request

-Donkey provides an endpoint for updating the index used by search.
+Terrain provides an endpoint for updating the index used by search.

 ### Endpoint